mela-org/mela-command/README.md

 While no dependency on Guice is required to use any of mela-command's features, it is recommended, as it aligns closely with mela's principles.

+## Issues and Contributing
+Contributions, requests and issue reports are always welcome.

+The project is still in very early stages, so contribution guidelines and similar things are not set up yet.
+If you are interested in helping with this project (by adding a feature, writing documentation or creating an extension) or if you just want to learn more about, you may send me a message on Discord (Johnny#3826).